 Despite the law giving you the right to file a claim, you still need to take action, file a report, and receive medical treatment.
 Not doing so can weaken your ability to negotiate for a proper settlement that’s fair and appropriately accounts for your damages.
 This is why you must let the authorities know about your dog bite.

-Reporting Your Dog Bite
+Reporting Your Dog Bite in Georgia

 It’s also not mandatory to report your dog bite injury to the insurance companies until you’re ready to file your claim.
 Chances are, they’ll reach out to you first, but always be cautious about accepting or signing anything with them.
 They’re trying to get you to accept a low settlement offer so they can absolve themself of any responsibility towards a higher settlement.

 What If I Didn’t Report My Dog Bite?